6 Common Smile Problems and How to Fix Them

 In some cases, a crown (a synthetic cap for a tooth) or dental bonding is a better solution.

-A qualified cosmetic and restorative dentist can help you weigh your options and decide what’s best for you.
+A qualified cosmetic and restorative dentist in Federal Way, WA can help you weigh your options and decide what’s best for you.

 Problem: “gummy” smile or receding gum line